vasavi168/docs/v2/reach/suppressions/unsubscribers.md

 {endpoint}outgoing/suppressions/unsubscribers/{id}
 ```

-Replace the {id} with the actual id of the receiver that you would like to delete.
+Replace the {id} with the actual id of the contact that you would like to delete.

 #### Example Request

 ```
 curl -X DELETE \
-  '{endpoint}outgoing/suppressions/unsubscribers/0e3fdaad-2b46-4dcf-8b14-xxxxxxxxxxxx' \
+  '{endpoint}outgoing/suppressions/unsubscribers/0e3fdaad-2b46-4dcf-8b14-aafffbxxxxxx' \
     -H 'Accept: application/json' \
     -H 'Authorization: Bearer 7160f04c0587xxxxxxxxxxxxxxxx'
 ```